nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** August 26th is the day in 1977 that the Charter of the French Language is adopted by the National Assembly of Quebec.
+**<b>📌 Daily Fact:</b>** August 27th is the day in 1172 that Henry the Young King and Margaret of France are crowned as junior king and queen of England.

 ---